 Brevik, Norway: Brevik CCS

-In Brevik, Heidelberg Materials is building the world’s first industrial-scale carbon capture and storage (CCS) facility at a cement plant.
-Thanks to the clear support of the government, social acceptance of CCS technology in Norway, and successful cooperation with the authorities, the project is now at an operational stage.
+In Brevik , we are building the world’s first industrial-scale carbon capture and storage (CCS) facility at a cement plant.
+Thanks to the clear support of the government, social acceptance of CCS technology in Norway, and successful cooperation with the authorities, the project is now operational.

 Geseke, Germany: GeZero

 In Geseke, Heidelberg Materials’ GeZero project – supported by the EU – models a solution for industrial sites that are not near the coast or a waterway.
 The project includes a transport option for CO₂ until pipeline infrastructure is available.
-The facility is set to start in 2029, with CO₂ transported to Wilhelmshaven and then offshore for storage in the North Sea.
+The CO₂ will be transported to the North Sea for storage.